clicon/clixon/doc/startup.md

 However, on-line repair _cannot_ be made in the following circumstances:
 * The broken configuration contains syntactic errors - the system cannot parse the XML.
 * The startup mode is `running`.
-In this case, the broken config is in the `tmp` datastore that is not a recognized Netconf datastore, it has to be accessed out-of-band.
+In this case, the broken config is in the `tmp` datastore that is not a recognized Netconf datastore, and has to be accessed out-of-band.
 * Netconf must be used.
 Restconf cannot separately access the different datastores.

 First, copy the (broken) startup config to candidate.
 This is necessary since you cannot make `edit-config` calls to the startup db: